zkxs/cuniq/PERFORMANCE.md

 - [bstr](https://crates.io/crates/bstr) is used to skip performing UTF-8 validation on input.
 - [ahash](https://crates.io/crates/ahash) is used to reduce cost of hashing, as we do not need the cryptographic security of the standard hash.
-- [const generics](https://doc.rust-lang.org/reference/items/generics.html#const-generics) were intentionally not used, as they were unable to reliably improve performance in benchmarks.
-- HashMap with `()` values was found to have equal performance to a HashSet, so HashSet was dropped to slightly simplify the implementation.
-- Large data structures (e.g. the HashMap) are intentionally leaked to have the OS perform cleanup instead of letting Rust call destructors.
+- Large data structures (e.g. the HashTable) are intentionally leaked to have the OS perform cleanup instead of letting Rust call destructors.
-- [HashTable](https://docs.rs/hashbrown/0.14.5/hashbrown/struct.HashTable.html) is used to further reduce HashMap overhead in the mode (`--mode=near-exact`) where only hashes are stored.
 - [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is used in the statistical estimate mode (`--mode=estimate`).
   HyperLogLog tends to be extremely fast, as the bounded memory it uses is small enough to live *entirely* within CPU cache on modern CPUs meaning not only does it not have expensive allocations, but often it doesn't even need to read main memory.
+- Multithreading was implemented for HyperLogLog, which further improves performance on systems where IO is not the bottleneck.

 # Benchmarking